CliMA/Oceananigans.jl/docs/src/numerical_implementation/poisson_solvers.md

 ```
 along with homogenous Neumann boundary conditions ``\bm{u} \cdot \bm{\hat{n}} = 0`` (Neumann on ``\phi`` for wall-bounded
 directions and periodic otherwise) and where ``\mathscr{F}`` denotes the source term for the Poisson equation.

+For hydrostatic problems the Poisson equation above only needs to be solved for the vertically integrated flow
+and the pressure field is a two dimensional term ``\phi_{S}``.
+In this case a fully three-dimensional solve
+is not needed.

 ## Direct method